 What is your favorite “seasons” piece?

-This month, Clef Notes will look at a few favorites for each season, ending the month just in time for Halloween and a spooky-music playlist!
+This month, Clef Notes will look at a few favorites for each season, including a special Thanksgiving playlist!